 The desire for transformation can be seen in these examples from two specific industries – Wellness and Luxury Travel.

-The concept of “best-self” is further witnessed in luxury travel where there is a shift in the importance from what you can do and where you can go to who you can be.
+The concept of “best-self” is further witnessed in luxury travel where there is a shift in the importance of what you can do and where you can go to who you can be.
 A special report by Skift and Marriott International agrees, stating, “the internal journey is becoming equally, if not more, important as the physical journey for more luxury travelers, who increasingly seek out destinations, accommodations, and experiences that help them realize a version of their idealized self.”
 The survey results from the report further back this up with over 50% of respondents ranking the importance of transformative travel experiences at least 7 out of 10 or higher.

 New Experiences Lead to Transformations

 A Smart Meetings article about the rise of transformative meetings written by Dan Johnson chronicles “The Growing Need for Purposeful Programming.”
 The article interprets this as making meetings more “retreat-like gatherings that are much more informal, spontaneous and collaborative, and focus on attendees’ holistic personal and professional growth by offering wellness and culturally enriching options.”
-This view is further supported in the article by Bree Brostko, with Kindred Hotels and Resorts, who said that, “New experiences, whether they be in the new locations, or with new cultures or new food, expand our understanding of the world and our perception of the world.
+This view is further supported in the article by Bree Brostko, with Kindred Hotels and Resorts, who said that “New experiences, whether they be in the new locations, or with new cultures or new food, expand our understanding of the world and our perception of the world.
 This expanded awareness is automatically beneficial for both attendees and companies.
 Employees who leave conferences with experiences can bring new problem-solving perspectives to the workplace.”

 Employee Learning Experiences Benefit Companies